fbrzx/mkt-streams/README.md

    Customer profiles, order events, and activation statuses are produced via the REST Proxy using the registered Avro schemas.

-4. **Deploy the ksqlDB topology**
+5. **Deploy the ksqlDB topology**

    ```bash
    make ksql
    ```

-   The CLI pipes `ksql/streams.sql` into the ksqlDB server, creating the base streams, tables, and segment materialization stream.
+   The helper waits for ksqlDB to be ready and then pipes `ksql/streams.sql` into the server, creating the base streams, tables, and segment materialization stream.

-5. **Run the Spark streaming jobs (containerized)**
+6. **Run the Spark streaming jobs (containerized)**

    ```bash
    make spark